 The amped up investor interest, however, has more to do with market forces than political ones, said Jacobs.
 “The strongest tailwind is that people have proven (sustainable infrastructure) makes money,” he said.

 Investors are piling in.
-Last week, infrastructure and alternative asset investor StonePeak raised $2.7 for a renewable energy fund, and Segue Sustainable Infrastructure launched a sustainable energy infrastructure fund with an initial $100 million.
+Last week, infrastructure and alternative asset investor StonePeak raised $2.7 billion for a renewable energy fund, and Segue Sustainable Infrastructure launched a sustainable energy infrastructure fund with an initial $100 million.

 Earlier this month, Equilibrium Capital closed on a second greenhouse agriculture fund and BlackRock announced a $250 million first close for its Climate Finance Partnership emerging market infrastructure fund.
 In April, BlackRock Real Assets closed on a $4.8 billion green energy fund.